This page provides general tips for setting up your artwork to print at the Resource Centre.

 It will cost you more to print in two colours, as there are two stencils and everything goes through the machine twice.
 This is true for each additional colour you use.
 For the same reasons it will take you longer to run the print job if you are using two or more colours.

-Designing artwork for printing on the laser copier
+Designing artwork for printing on the laser printer or inkjet printer

-ALWAYS leave a border of at least 6mm around the edge of your artwork.
+ALWAYS leave a margin of at least 6mm around the edge of your artwork.